 - any other way agreed upon by the parties or as directed by the Tribunal.

 The Tribunal has special rules to tell you how soon after sending a document you can assume that it was received.
-This is commonly referred to as when your document is deemed to have been received.
-The rules on when a document is deemed to have been received vary depending on how the document is delivered as set out below:
+The rules on when a document is “deemed to have been received” vary depending on how the document is delivered as set out below:

-- E-mail: if sent by e-mail, delivery is on the day sent or if sent after 5 p.m., delivery will be considered to have occurred the next day; and
+- E-mail: if sent by e-mail, delivery is assumed on the day sent or if sent after 5 p.m., delivery will be assumed to have occurred the next day; and

 - Hand delivery: if sent by hand, delivery occurs when a document is handed to the party or when left with a person at the party’s last known address.

-You file a document with the Tribunal when you fax, email, mail, or deliver a copy of the document to the Tribunal.
+Filing a document with the Tribunal is when you email, mail, or deliver a copy of the document to the Tribunal.

 When you file documents or other materials at the Tribunal, you must include the following information: